BenjaminHelyer/implement-gatys-2015/README.md

 # implement-gatys-2015
 Implementation of "A Neural Algorithm of Artistic Style" by (Gatys et al, 2015).
+Since this well-known paper is also based on "Texture Synthesis using Convolutional Neural Networks" by (Gatys et al, 2015), this also includes an implementation of that paper which can be interfaced with independently by using the StyleExtractor class.

 # Style Extraction
 The key insights from the Gatys papers lie in the extraction of style, or more